RaulVS14/CodeDynamicWebsitesMyLearning/README.md

 Author: **Brad Hussey**

-My attempts at learning php from this course
+My attempts at learning php from this course - Rawl

-Updated code a bit to work better
+Updated code a bit to make it work better - 2.July 2015